Carrera 20085201 Set of pylons for bridge/overhead

 Fujimi 600499 IJN Fast Battleship Kongo Scala 1/350

-Fujimi 600499 IJN Fast Battleship Kongo 1/350 Scale.
-Set includes: plastic intake channels with model kit parts decal sheet photo-etched detail parts assembly instructions with paint schemes and marking Paint and glue not included.
+Fujimi 600499 IJN Fast Battleship Kongo 1/350 scale.
+Set includes: plastic intake channels with model kit parts decal sheet photo-etched detail parts assembly instructions with paint schemes and markings Paint and glue not included.
+We do not ship to the Canary Islands

 DRAGON

 USS TARAWA DRAGON PLASTIC MODEL SHIP TO BUILD IN 1:700 SCALE.
-THERE ARE NO COLORS OR GLUE INSIDE THE BOX.
-USS Tarawa was completed in December 1945, too late to take an active part in World War II.
-After serving for a short period of time in the Far East, it was decommissioned in 1949.
-It returned to service after the start of the Korean War, being deployed in the Atlantic Ocean to replace units engaged in the conflict.
-In 1960 she was laid up again, subsequently being sold for demolition in 1968.
+THERE ARE NO PAINTS AND GLUE IN THE BOX.
+The USS Tarawa was completed in December 1945, too late to take an active part in the Second World War.
+After serving for a short period of time in the Far East, she was decommissioned in 1949.
+She returned to service after the outbreak of the Korean War, being used in the Atlantic Ocean to replace units engaged in the conflict.
+In 1960 she was decommissioned again, being subsequently sold for demolition in 1968.
+We do not ship to the Canary Islands